 NBJ-13 - $125

-Authentic Native American hand beaded necklace and turtle pendant by Lakota artisan Shannon Fast Horse
+Authentic Native American hand beaded buffalo skull necklace by Lakota artisan Shannon Fast Horse

 Authentic Native American hand beaded horse pendant by Lakota artisan Shannon Fast Horse